 Please include information on the outcomes and numerical targets achieved based on the measurable indicators of progress specified in section 6.3.2 of the FFY 2022-2024 CCDF Plan: The state measures the number of individuals with Vermont level certificates or credentials and/or degrees and looks for an increase in this information.
-The number of individuals with state certificates or credentials and/or degrees (duplicate count) increased from 786 in 2013 to 3672 in September 2023.
-This number decreased from FFY22 due to the turnover and an overall decrease in capacity in Vermont.
+The number of individuals with state certificates or credentials and/or degrees (duplicate count) increased from 3,672 in FFY23 to 4,412 in September 2024.